Manage Schemas in Confluent Cloud

 As a best practice, keep key value schema complexity to a minimum.
 Use either a simple, non-serialized data type such as a string UUID or long ID, or an Avro record that does not use maps or arrays as fields, as shown in the example below.
 Do not use Protobuf messages and JSON objects for key values.
 Avro does not guarantee deterministic serialization for maps or arrays, and Protobuf and JSON schema formats do not guarantee deterministic serialization for any object.
 Using these formats for key values will break topic partitioning.
 To learn more, see Partitioning gotchas in the Confluent Community Forum.

-For detailed examples of key and value schemas, see the discussion under Schema Formats, Serializers, and Deserializers in the Schema Registry documentation.
+For detailed examples of key and value schemas, see the discussion under Formats, Serializers, and Deserializers in the Schema Registry documentation.

 Derive a schema from messages